 This was the period when service providers drastically reduced 3 G tariffs- by almost 60 per cent – and pushed consumption of data services on mobile devices.
 Indian handset marketers capitalised on this move by launching affordable Android smartphones with a display size of 4-inch and above to address the growing need of the mobile internet.

 Besides Android smartphones with a large display, consumers were also keen online in phones with strong camera capabilities.
-Phones with a camera of 5 or more started gaining popularity.
+Phones with a camera Resolution of 5 Megapixel or more started gaining popularity.
 Nokia 808 Pureview, which comes with a 41 mega pixel resolution camera, was made available in the market.

 And finally the last quarter belonged to Sony Mobiles.
 After dropping the Ericsson in its name, Sony launched a dozen smartphones in 2012.
 The result of this drive was that a brand which was on the fringe of consumer interest suddenly became mainstream.
 Five of Sony’s latest smartphones featured in the list of the top 25 in each of the months of October, November and December.